Error-331/code_tests/docs/bible/links.md

 Servants of Christ - November 14 (As servants who have been bought with a price, we look to the Father to discern His will, and we are quick to do it; We were slaves to the sin and now we are humble servants of the God);

 Be Ready - November 15 (Keep your heart free from sin at all cost);

+Our Unanswered Questions - November 16 (Our trust in God's integrity helps us to settle our finite minds and to lay a hand on our often unwise mouths);